jeremyandrews/Argus-app/memory-bank/activeContext.md

     - Add more diagnostic logging around model conversion
     - Verify complete article loading during navigation includes all required fields

+- **Improved Article Content Loading in NewsDetailView** (In Progress, Partially Successful):
+  - Addressed two key issues with article content display in NewsDetailView:
+    - Problem 1: Body initially showing unformatted text before switching to formatted version
+    - Problem 2: Sections repeatedly converting from Markdown to Blob when closed and reopened
+  - Implemented consistent content loading pattern across all sections:
+    - Modified all section content views to use `getAttributedStringForSection()` helper method
+    - Fixed Summary, Critical Analysis, Logical Fallacies sections to use the standard pattern
+    - Updated both Relevance and Context & Perspective sections to use the same content loading
+    - Removed redundant cached attributed strings in favor of centralized caching in the ViewModel
+  - Technical implementation:
+    - Fixed cases where we were using local cached variables instead of ViewModel's cached content
+    - Used `replace_in_file` tool to systematically update all content sections with consistent pattern
+    - ViewModel now properly handles content loading and caching for all section types
+    - Consolidated the pattern for both Markdown-to-blob conversion and blob loading
+    - Eliminated inconsistent access patterns that were causing repeated conversions
+  - Current state:
+    - Progress made but not fully resolved yet
+    - Body sometimes still shows unformatted text briefly before formatted version appears
+    - Some sections may still require repeated conversion in certain scenarios
+    - Underlying architectural issues with context preservation and blob management remain
+  - Key learnings:
+    - Content loading should follow a consistent pattern across the app
+    - All content sections should use the same ViewModel-based caching mechanism
+    - The ViewModel should be the single source of truth for formatted content
+    - Section handling benefits from a unified approach rather than section-specific implementations

 ## Next Steps

+- Continue improving NewsDetailView with further optimizations to content loading
+- Review and fix the remaining blob loading issues in NewsDetailView rendering
 - Continue working on the migration path to fully transition from NotificationData to ArticleModel
 - Fix the remaining concurrency issues in NewsView.swift:
   - Update asynchronous calls in non-async functions